 azenhas do mar the brutal truth ultimate guide 5

-Expanding your day: the Colares wine route and PR8 trail
+How do you extend the day with the Colares wine route and PR8 trail?

 azenhas do mar the brutal truth ultimate guide 6

-The village’s restaurant ecosystem runs from premium cliff-edge dining to completely unsigned local institutions.
-Know where you’re going before you descend into Azenhas do Mar.
+The village’s restaurant options run from premium cliff-edge dining to completely unsigned local institutions.
+Know where you’re going before you descend.

 Restaurant Specialty Price Reservation Difficulty Location Best For